Gourmet Kitchen – All-Day Dining in Folkestone

 “I started off working in a boutique hotel in Greece about 20 years ago with my then boyfriend.
 We made the Good Food Guide, and the Good Hotel Guide and ran that for about 4 years.
 We came back to the UK and I got my ‘sensible’ jobs at Whitbread etc, but I would love to return to Greece some day.

 “When I was looking to leave London for somewhere more affordable, a friend told me about Folkestone.
 He’d been reading about the town in the Evening Standard.
 I came down here with my daughter and we found our way to The Leas.
 It was a sunny March day and the sea looked so like Greece.
 I felt it was the next best thing, so I moved.
-That was over 4 years ago, and my work had changed.
+That was 2015, and my work had changed.
 I’d become a consultant to small restaurants and coffee shops, taking them through rebrands and renovations.
 That’s when a friend said to me ‘I don’t know why consultants exist, if they’re that good, why don’t they do it for themselves?’
 So I thought why not!”

 Folkestone’s west end